 Like most technologies, however, containers have security risks.
 In 2017, the National Institute of Standards and Technology (NIST) released a guide that identifies many of those risks and offers recommendations for mitigating them.
 While the guide doesn’t solve all the potential risks associated with containerization, it does provide a good starting point.

 Our development teams have spent a lot of time studying the NIST’s recommendations for mitigating container security risks — and implementing them when appropriate.
-In this blog, we discuss the NIST’s take on where some of the security issues are and their recommended fixes for them.
+In this blog post, we discuss the NIST’s take on where some of the security issues are and their recommended fixes for them.

 At the OS Level

-When it comes to security risks in containerization, the host OS is a primary attack target.
-An attack on it can put all the containers running on it at risk.
+When it comes to security risks in containerization, the host OS is a primary attack target and an attack on it can put all the containers running on it at risk.
 That’s why the NIST recommends running a minimalist, container-specific OS that limits the number of installed components to the least amount required.
 Fewer components equal fewer vulnerabilities to exploit.

 That doesn’t mean a minimized OS is risk-free.
 Administrators must still apply any and all security patches immediately to all host instances in the cluster.
 That includes the OS kernel, the container runtime, and other system services or components recommended by the OS vendor.

-Another must: proper OS configuration.
+Another must is proper OS configuration.
 The NIST recommends running the host OS as an immutable infrastructure with no data stored uniquely and persistently on the host.
 The host shouldn’t provide any application-level dependencies other than what’s been packaged and deployed as containers.

-Application images are also security risks because they can contain vulnerabilities such as outdated versions of software or libraries or malware.
+Application images are also security risks because they can contain vulnerabilities such as outdated versions of software, libraries, or malware.
 The NIST recommends using vulnerability scanning tools to identify and mitigate them.
 There are a lot of tools on the market.
 Look for those that are container-aware and capable of scanning all layers of a multi-layer containerized application.

 Poorly configured images can be an issue as well.
 For example, an image might be configured to run with more user privileges than necessary.
 Or, the images could store secrets like authentication keys or certificates.
 As such, the NIST also recommends using tools and processes to validate and enforce compliance with secure configuration best practices for images.
 This includes having centralized reporting and monitoring of the compliance state of each image and preventing non-compliant images from running.